Winston-503/github_users_parser/data/README.md

-This folder contains the collected data in *.xlsx format (Microsoft Excel).
+This folder contains the collected data and a subfolder for access tokens.